 At Westwind Recovery®, we understand that every person’s path to addiction is unique to their situation and experiences.
 We provide holistic and evidence-based treatment individualized to your needs in a safe, supportive, non-judgmental environment.
 When you are ready to break free from painkiller addiction, we are here to help.
-Contact us at 855.340.8832,
+Contact us today.

 Dr. Deena is the Chief Clinical Officer of Westwind Recovery®, an award-winning outpatient treatment center in Los Angeles where she oversees the clinical and administrative program and treatment methods.
 Dr. Deena is a doctor of psychology and licensed clinical social worker since 1993.
 LCSW #20628.
 Originally from the East Coast, Dr. Deena has worked running treatment centers, worked as a therapist in psychiatric hospitals as well as school settings and currently has a thriving private practice in the LA area.
 Dr. Deena has appeared regularly on the Dr. Phil Show as an expert since 2003.
 She has also been featured on many other TV shows, podcasts and has contributed to written publications as well as podcasts.